BrandNewMyUserName/Regression-problem/README.md

 - The number of neurons in a hidden layer: 10, 20, 30

 <details>
-  <summary>Click to expand/collapse examples of experimental results</summary>
+  <summary style="font-weight: bold;>Click to expand/collapse examples of experimental results</summary>

 ### Example 1